dnnis/uni-C-Analyser/README.md

-# uni-C-Analyser
+# uni-C-Compiler
-An lexical analyser for uni-C.
+A compiler for uni-C.

 ### Purpose of this repo
 This is the repo used for version control on a uni group project studying compilers.